Assertions

 item = get_item()

-passed = result.true(isinstance(item, dict), description='Check if dict')
+entry = result.true(isinstance(item, dict), description='Check if dict')

-if passed is True:
+if entry.passed is True:

 result.contain('key', item.keys(), description='.keys() used')